en es

 What is a WWT shipping container?

-Standing for “Wind and Watertight”, WWT container may show visible signs of wear, such as dents, surface rust, or scratches, but it remains structurally sound and capable of protecting its contents from the elements.
-WWT containers are a popular choice for those who need a quality container for storage rather than shipping.
-They are often repurposed into workshops, garages, or storage units where exterior appearance is less of a concern, but functionality is key.
+Standing for “Wind and Watertight,” a WWT container may show visible signs of wear—such as dents, surface rust, or scratches—but it remains structurally sound and fully capable of protecting its contents from the elements.
+Because they offer excellent protection at a lower price point, WWT containers are a popular choice for static storage rather than shipping.
+If you are considering this grade, be sure to check our tips for using containers as storage to maximize your space.
+They are frequently repurposed into workshops, garages, or reliable storage units where exterior aesthetics are less of a concern, but functionality is key.

 As-is Container